 So what was the state of the art in 1983..?

 Looking back at the first incarnation, it's reassuring to see the premise of the Awards has remained broadly the same.
 They're just a good deal bigger now.

-There were 14 categories back in 1983, compared to 27 this year, reflecting the breadth of products we now cover.
-And instead of 14 Product of the Year winners, there will be more than 100 Best Buys announced this year, with every category featuring winners at a range of prices.
+There were 14 categories back in 1983, compared to 30 this year, reflecting the breadth of products we now cover.
+And instead of 14 Product of the Year winners, there will be 104 Best Buys announced for 2017, with every category featuring winners at a range of prices.

 But the criteria on which the products were judged have remained consistent.
 As we said back in 1983: "The most important yardstick was overall value for money".
 That's as true now as it was then.

 Performance, reliability and design were the three further key considerations we noted first time around, though even then we were aware of the limitations of testing a product's reliability based on a relatively short period of review time.

 The winners in 1983 were chosen by four judges - selected from "our most longstanding reviewers" - under the careful eye of the editor, Matt Nicholson.
 Now of course our review team is entirely in-house, and the Award-winners are thrashed out among the What Hi-Fi? team based on the previous 12 months of testing.